Cebu City, the Philippines

 Restaurant manager John Ian Vocales makes sure customers are happy.
 He will soon open the first Ilo-Ilo branch.
 From “lami gyud” to “namid guid.”
 I’m glad I follow @davaoconyo where I learned about this resto.

 Dessert was at 10 Dove Street Confectionery.
-Service was even more superb here: strong Wi-Fi connection and the staff was willing to feed me gelato straight to my mouth (I just realized there was no appropriate English word for subo.)
+Service was even more superb: strong Wi-Fi connection and the staff was willing to spoon-feed me gelato.
 It was so over-the-top I had to document it with a photo; otherwise, it didn’t happen.

 Despite eating like a king, and being served like one, I fell ill from dehydration.
 I joked that I survived the deserts of Sinai just a few weeks before only to be taken down by the Cebu sun.
 I was wasted and I wasted the rest of the afternoon sleeping off my raging migraine at the pension house.
 I was well enough the next day to make the trip back home, but not before we could have a taste of Cebu’s famous lechon de leche (roasted piglet) at Zubuchon in SM City Cebu.